maximousblk/crashbrowser/README.md

 Simple JS script that overloads the browser with a huge URL (Where it gets its name)

-## Demo

-Visit [this](https://fuk.netlify.app) link **ON YOUR OWN RISK**.
-I am not responsible for any harm due to this page...... warned ya!

-## The url

-You can see an example of the generated URL in [SAMPLE-URL.md](SAMPLE-URL.md), its huge and this is a result of running it for 200 ms.

 ## The code

 The code is super simple!